ropensci/roweb3/content/blog/2022-09-23-ropensci-news-digest-september-2022/index.md

 The following two packages recently became a part of our software suite:

 + [canaper](https://docs.ropensci.org/canaper), developed by Joel H. Nitta: Provides functions to conduct categorical analysis of neo- and paleo-endemism (CANAPE).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/475) by Klaus Schliep.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/475) by Klaus Schliep, and Luis Osorio.

 + [melt](https://docs.ropensci.org/melt), developed by Eunseop Kim: Performs multiple empirical likelihood tests for linear and generalized linear models.
 The package offers an easy-to-use interface and flexibility in specifying hypotheses and calibration methods, extending the framework to simultaneous inferences.
 The core computational routines are implemented using the Eigen C++ library and RcppEigen interface, with OpenMP for parallel computation.
 Details of the testing procedures are given in Kim, MacEachern, and Peruggia (2021) <arxiv:2112.09206>.
 This work was supported by the U.S. National Science Foundation under Grants No. SES-1921523 and DMS-2015552.
 It is available on [CRAN]( https://CRAN.R-project.org/package=melt).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/550) by Pierre Chausse, and Alex Stringer.